eserie/wax-ml/README.md

 develop "mini-languages" tailored to specific scientific domains.

-### Work with others
+### WAX-ML works with other libraries

-We want existing machine learning libraries to work well together while trying to leverage their strength, which is easy to do with a functional programming approach.
+We want existing machine learning libraries to work well together while trying to leverage their strength.
+This is facilitated with a functional programming approach.

 WAX-ML is not a framework but either a set of tools that aim to complement [JAX Ecosystem](https://moocaholic.medium.com/jax-a13e83f49897).

 # Contents